moustafaAboelnaga/assignment_subscription_management_system/README.md

 My Name is Moustafa Aboelnaga , +8 experiene in Engineering field with techincal and managerail exprience , Worked on this task for around 4-5 hours , in this readme file I'll go through my mind when I implmented this task to answer all your expected future about my exprience and way of thinking when I'm trying to write code .

 # Where to find the code?
-On the same repo , branch main .
+On the same repo , branch master .

 # How Did I think about this task?